Attachment-Based Family Therapy (ABFT)

 Summary: (To include basic study design, measures, results, and notable limitations)

-This study used a subsample from Diamond et al. (2010).
+The study used the same sample as Diamond et al. (2010).
 The purpose of the study was to examine whether Attachment-Based Family Therapy (ABFT) was associated with decreases in maternal psychological control and increases in maternal psychological autonomy granting, and whether such changes were associated with changes in adolescents’ attachment schema and psychological symptoms.
 Participants were randomly assigned to ABFT or to enhanced usual care (EUC).
 Measures utilized include the Parental Bonding Instrument (PBI), the Relationship Scale Questionnaire (RSQ), the Suicide Ideation Questionnaire-Jr. (SIQ-Jr), and the Beck Depression Inventory-II (BDI-II).
 Results indicate that from session 1 to session 4, maternal psychological control decreased and maternal psychological autonomy granting increased.
 Increases in maternal autonomy granting were associated with increases in adolescents’ perceived parental care from pretreatment to midtreatment and decreases in attachment-related anxiety and avoidance from pretreatment to 3 months posttreatment.
 Finally, decreases in adolescents’ perceived parental control during the treatment were associated with reductions in adolescents’ depressive symptoms from pretreatment to 12 weeks posttreatment.
-Limitations include small sample size, lack of control group, reliance on self-reported measures, and lack of generalizability due to gender and ethnicity.
+Limitations include small sample size, lack of analysis on the control group, reliance on self-reported measures, only a subsample of the original larger sample was followed, and lack of generalizability due to gender and ethnicity.

 Israel, P., & Diamond, G. S. (2013).
 Feasibility of Attachment Based Family Therapy for depressed clinic-referred Norwegian adolescents.
 Clinical Child Psychology and Psychiatry, 18(3), 334–350. https://doi.org/10.1177/1359104512455811